CrystalFaceAI-Research/CrystalFace-app-policies.github.io/terms_of_service.md

 ---

-## 2. Permitted Use
+## 2. Disclaimers

-You may use CrystalFace for personal and entertainment purposes.
-You must not:
+- CrystalFace is provided **“as is”** and **“as available.”**

-- Use the App for illegal, fraudulent, or harmful activities.
+- We do not guarantee uninterrupted service or error-free results.
-- Harass, impersonate, or defame other people.
+- Face-swapping results may vary and should be used responsibly.
-- Upload offensive or inappropriate content.
+- We are not responsible for misuse of the App by users, including illegal or harmful activities.

 ---